interledger/open-payments/README.md

   URL of the server's mandates endpoint where the client is able to create new mandates with the `subject`.

+- `payment_sessions_endpoint`
+  URL of the server's sessions endpoint where the client is able to create new sessions with the `subject`.

 - `payment_assets_supported`
   A list of asset definitions for assets that can be used to create agreements on this server.
 The schema of an asset definition is defined in